Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce 9800 GX2 should theoretically be quite a bit better than the GeForce 9600 GT 1GB overall. (explain)
+Memory BandwidthPerformance-wise, the GeForce 9800 GX2 should in theory be a lot better than the GeForce 9600 GT 1GB in general. (explain)

-Texel RateThe GeForce 9800 GX2 will be quite a bit (more or less 269%) better at anisotropic filtering than the GeForce 9600 GT 1GB. (explain)
+Texel RateThe GeForce 9800 GX2 will be quite a bit (more or less 269%) more effective at AF than the GeForce 9600 GT 1GB. (explain)

-Pixel RateIf using a high screen resolution is important to you, then the GeForce 9800 GX2 is superior to the GeForce 9600 GT 1GB, by a large margin. (explain)
+Pixel RateIf running with a high resolution is important to you, then the GeForce 9800 GX2 is the winner, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison